caiomarte/go/tutorials/30doec/d1/README.md

 ![complex numbers](../../../images/30doec/d1/d1-t3.png)

 ##### The text type
-Differently from many modern programming languages, te only text type available in Go is `string`.
+Differently from many modern programming languages, the only text type available in Go is `string`.
 That's because Go treats strings as read-only sequences of bytes, and a character is represented by a `byte` (`uint8`) or `rune` (`int32`).

 There are many built-in functions to manipulate a `string`.
 We already saw some of them in the [previous post](../d0/): `Print()`, `Printf()`, and `Println` from the `fmt` package, for output; and `Text()` from the `bufio` scanner, for capturing input.